-The Alerts by Severity view (shown above) works by incorporating alerts and their associated severity.
+The Health Score (shown above) is calculated by incorporating alerts and their associated severity.
 It uses a fixed 5-day window in the calculation, which is why the date selector is disabled for this view.
 A high health score (with a maximum of 100 possible) is an indicator of good health.
 The score for these views is based on the severity of all open alerts within the selected time period.
 The severity points are as follows:

 - Low - 1 point